 Privileges granted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care The Agency's headquarters are located in Valenciennes and Lille.
 The French authority pledge to provide the necessary support to ensure the location of the Agency's headquarters will remain unchanged.
-The HQ Agreement differentiates statutory staff (officials, TAs, CAs) and external staff (SNEs, experts, trainees, interims).
 (Art.
+3) The HQ Agreement differentiates statutory staff (officials, TAs, CAs) and external staff (SNEs, experts, trainees, interims).
+(Art.
 1).
-The privileges and immunities provided for the statutory staff aim to guarantee their (Art.
-3) independence and the unimpeded functioning of ERA.
+The privileges and immunities provided for the statutory staff aim to guarantee their independence and the unimpeded functioning of ERA.
 The Executive Director and the statutory staff (Art.
-10): No provision in the The Agency's premises are inviolable, exempt from perquisition, requisition, confiscation or expropriation.
+10): The Agency's premises are inviolable, exempt from perquisition, requisition, confiscation or expropriation.
 No French authority can enter the building without the prior agreement of the Executive Director.
 The property and assets of the Agency cannot be subject of legal measure of constraint without the authorisation of the CJEU.
 (Art.
-4) enjoy immunity from jurisdiction, even after the termination of their mission, in respect of acts carried out by them in the exercise of their functions; are exempt from national taxes on earnings, salaries and respective supplements paid by the Agency; enjoy the exemption for themselves and their spouses from measures restricting immigration and from aliens' registration formalities; enjoy the same privileges in respect of currency and exchange regulations headquarters agreement.
-Please refer to E Schooling for further information The Agency's archives and all official documents are also inviolable.
-The Agency will benefit from the same treatment the French Government provides to diplomatic missions when it comes to official communication.
-No restriction can be placed on neither comparably to those accorded to staff of international organisations; enjoy the right to import duty-free their furniture and personal effects at the time of first taking up their post in France and the right on the termination of their functions in France to export free of duty their furniture and personal effects, subject in both cases to conditions considered necessary by the French authorities; on education.
+4) enjoy infinitify from jurisdiction, even after the termination of their mission, in respect of acts carried out by them in the exercise of their functions; are exempt from national taxes on earnings, salaries and respective supplements Please refer to E Schooling for further information on education.